aaronbloomfield/pdr/labs/lab03/index.md

 Depending on how you implement the stack class, you may just need the stack.h/cpp files, in addition to the three postfix calculator files (postfixCalculator.h/cpp and testPostfixCalc.cpp).
 Or you may need stack.h/cpp and stacknode.h/cpp in addition to the three postfix calculator files.
 Or you may want to include the six List/ListItr/ListNode files from lab 2 as well as stack.h/cpp and the three postfix calculator files.
 How you do this is up to you - as long as it works, we don't really care, provided that:

 1. It compiles with `clang++ *.cpp`
-2. The total number of C++ files you submit is 11 or fewer (you can submit 12 files total, but you need to submit a the text file called difficulties.txt as well)
+2. The total number of C++ files you submit is 11 or fewer (you can submit 12 files total, but you need to submit a text file called difficulties.txt as well)

 ------------------------------------------------------------